New Insights on cryptographic hierarchical access control: models, schemes and analysis

 Finally, we propose a novel model that generalizes the conventional

 are provably secure with respect to key indistinguishability.
-In par-
+In particular, the former construction relies on both symmetric encryption

 and perfect secret sharing, whereas, the latter is based on public-key

-threshold broadcast encryption. [edited by author]
+threshold broadcast encryption. [edited by Author]